MatthAmoros/omni/README.md

 To deploy server application :

+Navigate to "./cfg/" and edit file connectionString.example with your database credentials then save it in "./_deploy/docker/connectionString.sql".
+Note : To deploy database, you can use the script located in "./_deploy/database/".

-Navigate to "./_deploy/docker" and then execute the following docker commands :
+Navigate to "./_deploy/docker/" and then execute the following docker commands :

 ```
-sudo docker build . -t access-ctrl-server
+docker build . -t access-ctrl-server
-docker run -t access-ctrl-server
+docker run --net=host -d access-ctrl-server
+docker ps
 ```

 ## Built With